RolfNoot/cortex-meson-builder/README.md

 # Cortex Meson Builder

 ## Extension bundle with the following extensions:
-1. ms-vscode.cpptools",
+1. C/C++ Tools by Microsoft
-1. marus25.cortex-debug",
+1. Cortex-Debug by marus25
-1. mrmomo.meson-build",
+1. Meson build by mrmomo
-1. egomobile.vscode-powertools",
+1. Power Tools by e.Go Mobile
-1. actboy168.tasks"
+1. Tasks by actboy168

 **Enjoy!**